anniew03/ctf-writeups/lactf-mavs-fan.md

 ### What is the malicious thing we are injecting?
 And where are we injecting it?

 The thing that will be injected is a piece of malicious JavaScript code.
-You can inject it wherever the website will take in input. (src)
+You can inject it wherever the website will take in input.
 Below there is an example of a simple way to detect if a XSS attack is possible.

 ### What can our malicious script do?